skperry99/perry-family-reunion/README.md

 * RSVP & coordination: via Google Forms and email

 > From Cornwall & Finland to the Upper Peninsula, to St. Louis and beyond.

+---

+## License

+- The **site code** (HTML, CSS, and any JavaScript used for layout or navigation) is licensed under the MIT License.
+  See the [LICENSE](./LICENSE) file for full details.

+- The **site content** — including family stories, names, dates, images, and genealogical notes — is © 2025 Sarah Perry and the descendants of William Henry Perry Sr. and Irene “Irja” Marie (Hakala) Perry.
+  This content is shared for family use only; please do not copy, repost, or reuse it publicly without permission.